The program educational objectives are:

 Graduates of the Computer Science undergraduate program will be able to:

-Department criteria for graduation include
+Department criteria for graduation include:

-The course requirements fall into five areas:
+The course requirements fall into six areas.

-Semester Hours |
+Code | Title | Semester Hours |

 CMSI 1010 | Computer Programming and Laboratory | 4 |